Mace: The Dark Age: Reception

-Although the arcade release of Mace: The Dark Age was a commercial success, its console iteration garnered average critical reviews.
-Critics discussed the Nintendo 64 version in the context of the console's dismal fighting game library at the time, and claimed Mace was the best of them only by default; an exception was Jeff Gerstmann of GameSpot who considered it inferior to Dark Rift.
-Critics widely agreed that the game's graphics are excellent but suffered from uninteresting moves and rough controls.
+Although the arcade release of Mace: The Dark Age was a commercial success, the game garnered average critical reviews.
+Critics discussed the Nintendo 64 version in the context of the console's dismal fighting game library at the time, and claimed Mace was the best of them only by default; for example, Next Generation stated that "The best fighter to hit Nintendo 64, Mace: The Dark Age, would still get pounded into the ground by any PlayStation or Saturn fighter game."
+An exception was Jeff Gerstmann of GameSpot, who considered it inferior to Dark Rift, saying it "looks fantastic but still plays poorly."
+This was a common lament, as critics widely agreed that the game's graphics are excellent but the gameplay is mediocre due to issues such as uninteresting moves and rough controls.
 Kelly Rickards of Electronic Gaming Monthly elaborated, "The combos, while cool to look at (like everything else in this game), don't flow smoothly and only seem to work when much flail action is being performed.
 The whole feel of the control interface seemed to be locked in a yesteryear-zone, back when the 3-D fighting game pioneers were still perfecting their art."

 In terms of visuals, Mace: The Dark Age was noted for stage interactions with elements such as water, and damaging areas such as lava.
 Next Generation reviewed the arcade version, stating that "Detail and depth on the order of a Virtua Fighter take years of development and practice, and Atari Games has a good start.
 Mace is a beautifully designed game with attractive characters and bodes well for Mace II."
 Electronic Gaming Monthly later commented that "If your local arcade had this machine in, then you probably took a close look at it at one point or another. ...
 It is clearly one of the most visually impressive fighting games around, boasting smooth animations and large, colorful characters."

 Critics did praise the arena designs, particularly the interactive objects and danger zones, with GamePro, one of the few to give Mace a wholly positive review, applauding the "dynamic details that not only look great but add to the fun and playability of the game."
 Some also complimented the fatalities, while opinions on the soundtrack were wildly divergent.
 IGN and GamePro both remarked that it fit the mood of the game well, while Next Generation called it "awful" and Gerstmann said it was simply "decent".
 The quality of the conversion from arcade to N64 was considered good by most reviewers, though a number of them complained of bad frame rates.
 According to Matt Casamassina of IGN, "Possibly because of the attention to detail, character animation is sometimes choppy and, because of that, gameplay suffers."

 In 2011, Complex included it on the list of ten "most blatant Mortal Kombat ripoffs", adding, "If anything, it was like a more brutal version of Soul Edge."